Gaurav2621998/PdfViewer/README.md

 # PdfViewer

-Just a Demo App for reading PDF files.
+Just an example of Android App for reading PDF files.